Urinary incontinence: Screening

-Yearly screening is recommended for women by the Women's Preventive Services Initiative.
+Yearly screening is recommended for women by the Women's Preventive Services Initiative (WPSI) and people who test positive in the screening process would need to be referred for further testing to understand how to help treat their condition.
 Screening questions should inquire about what symptoms they have experienced, how severe the symptoms are, and if the symptoms affect their daily lives.
 As of 2018, studies have not shown a change in outcomes with urinary incontinence screenings in women.

 Management

-Treatment options range from conservative treatment, behavioral therapy, bladder retraining, pelvic floor therapy, collecting devices (for men), fixer-occluder devices for incontinence (in men), medications and surgery.
-A 2018 systematic review update showed that both nonpharmacological and pharmacological treatments are effective for treating UI in non-pregnant women.
+Treatment options include conservative treatment, urotherapy, behavioral therapy, bladder retraining, pelvic floor therapy, collecting devices (for men), fixer-occluder devices for incontinence (in men), medications, and surgery.
+Both nonpharmacological and pharmacological treatments may be effective for treating UI in non-pregnant women.
 All treatments, except hormones and periurethral bulking agents, are more effective than no treatment in improving or curing UI symptoms or achieving patient satisfaction.
-The success of treatment depends on the correct diagnoses.
+For urinary incontinence in women, it is typical in clinical practice to begin with behavioral therapy, then move on to oral medication if behavioral therapy is ineffective.
+If both behavioral therapy and oral medication are ineffective, the patient may be given bladder botox or neuromodulation therapy.

-Behavioral therapy
+Behavioral therapy, physical therapy and exercise

 Behavioral therapy involves the use of both suppressive techniques (distraction, relaxation) and learning to avoid foods that may worsen urinary incontinence.
 This may involve avoiding or limiting consumption of caffeine and alcohol.
 Behavioral therapies, including bladder training, biofeedback, and pelvic floor muscle training, are most effective for improving urinary incontinence in women, with a low risk of adverse events.
 Behavioral therapy is not curative for urinary incontinence, but it can improve a person's quality of life.
-Behavioral therapy has benefits as both a monotherapy and as an adjunct to medications for symptom reduction.
+Behavioral therapy has benefits as both a monotherapy (behaviorial therapy alone) and as an adjunct to medications (combining different therapies) for symptom reduction.
+Time voiding while urinating and bladder training are techniques that use biofeedback.
+In time voiding, the patient fills in a chart of voiding and leaking.
+From the patterns that appear in the chart, the patient can plan to empty his or her bladder before he or she would otherwise leak.
+Biofeedback and muscle conditioning, known as bladder training, can alter the bladder's schedule for storing and emptying urine.
+These techniques are effective for urge and overflow incontinence.

 Avoiding heavy lifting and preventing constipation may help with uncontrollable urine leakage.
 Stopping smoking is also recommended as it is associated with improvements in urinary incontinence in men and women.
-Weight loss is recommended in those who are obese.
+Weight loss may also be helpful for people who are overweight to improve symptoms of incontinence.